wp-plugins/urilv-feed/readme.txt

 3. Configure your feed from the new URI.LV Settings submenu

 == Changelog ==

+= 1.1.1 =
+* Cosmetic changes.
+You can now use a standalone account in addition to Twitter.

 = 1.1 =
 * You can now create the feed directly within the plugin.